 Up next is my co-host, Daenel, who put together a deceptively simple outfit that has a lot of great details to reflect the colors of the painting:

 My other co-host, Terri, who took inspiration from the touches of turquoise in the painting:

 Reni had a different approach – she chose a colorful but muted dress with ruffles to mimic the colors and movements in the painting:

 Suzy also chose to focus on the darker colors, with the perfect accessory – a turquoise necklace:

 And finally, here’s me:

-Don’t forget to check Kim’s blog on Wednesday to see other outfits inspired by this piece of textile art!
+Don’t forget to send me your outfit if you haven’t done so (the deadline is Tuesday) and to check back here on Wednesday to see other outfits inspired by this painting!